Kyle Ferguson: Yeovil Town

 On 30 June 2025, Ferguson returned to Yeovil Town on a permanent basis ahead of the 2025–26 season signing a one-year deal.
+He was released by Yeovil Town at the end of the 2025–26 season.

+Gateshead

+On 30 July 2026, Ferguson signed for National League side Gateshead following a successful trial.

 Personal life

 He is a member of a footballing family which includes his father Barry Ferguson, uncle Derek Ferguson and cousin Lewis Ferguson (who was once a teammate in the Rangers academy).
 He has also done some modelling work.